raspibolt/raspibolt/raspibolt_40_lnd.md

   # Minimum channel size (in satoshis, default is 20,000 sats)
   minchansize=100000

-  # Accept AMP (multi-paths) payments and wumbo channels
+  # Accept AMP (multi-paths) payments, wumbo channels and do not prevent the creation of anchor channel (default value)
   accept-amp=true
   protocol.wumbo-channels=true
+  protocol.no-anchors=false

   # Save on closing fees
   ## The target number of blocks in which a cooperative close initiated by a remote peer should be confirmed (default: 10 blocks).